Earn Your Engineering Technology Degree in as Few as 8 semesters1

-The curriculum is skills-focused.
-It also fully embeds the IT Essentials Certificate and the Associate in Engineering Technology degree, while focusing in-depth on current needs and trends in the field.
+At DeVry, our curriculum is skills-focused.
+It also fully embeds our IT Essentials Certificate and Associate in Engineering Technology degree2 programs, while focusing in-depth on current needs and trends in the field.

 How does the Bachelor's in Engineering Technology program lean into the future of tech?